Juan-Nathan/connect4-connectk-game/README.md

 # 🎮 Connect 4 & Connect K

-This project implements two terminal games in Python:
+This project implements two terminal-based games in Python:

 - **Connect 4**: A classic 2-player game with an optional AI opponent.
 - **Connect K**: A customizable version of Connect 4 that supports up to 26 players, variable board sizes, adjustable win conditions, and optional AI opponents.